AyushI7G/PhishGaurd/README.md

 # PhishGaurd

-A phishing detecting app, which identifies
+A phishing detecting app, which identifies spam URLs and fake websites